Poojan38380/StockSentinel/SECURITY.md

 # 🔒 Security Policy

-We take the security of Signalist seriously and appreciate the efforts of security researchers and the community to responsibly disclose vulnerabilities.
+We take the security of Stock Sentinel seriously and appreciate the efforts of security researchers and the community to responsibly disclose vulnerabilities.

 ## Supported Versions